Anmol-Kumar01/master-python/README.md

   - Applying Learned Concepts
 - **Lesson 11.3:** Testing and Debugging
   - Ensuring Functionality

  - Fixing Issues
 - **Lesson 11.4:** Final Presentation
-  - Preparing Documentation
+  - Preparing a Presentation
-  - Presenting the Project
+  - Demonstrating the Project

 ## How to Use This Course
-1. **Follow the Weekly Lessons:** Each module is broken down into weekly lessons.
-Make sure to complete all lessons and exercises within the week.
+1. **Follow the Lessons:** Open the provided Jupyter Notebook file and complete each lesson and exercise sequentially.
 2. **Practice with Exercises:** Apply what you learn through practical exercises provided at the end of each lesson.
-3. **Complete the Capstone Project:** Use your knowledge to build a comprehensive project during the final weeks of the course.
+3. **Complete the Capstone Project:** Use your knowledge to build a comprehensive project during the final module.
 4. **Seek Help:** If you have any questions, feel free to ask for help from instructors or peers.

 ## Prerequisites